gvwilson/thirdbit/src/fiction/iffy/index.md

 *"It's too late," Second said sadly.
 "It's always been too late, love."*

-*Ignacio nodded and patted one of the raccoons in his lap.
+*Edson nodded and patted one of the raccoons in his lap.
 "You can't fix the world, Iffy.
 Nobody can."*